 If you are after more support on your journey to becoming a lighting artist, consider taking a course that is led by industry professionals.
 CG Spectrum, a proud Unreal Engine Academic Partner and Authorized Training Center, has courses that are taught by film, game, and virtual production experts and will provide you with foundational lighting knowledge.
 These include:

-• Real-Time 3D & Virtual Production Course: Learn world building, lighting, and camera skills, using them to tell compelling stories and create film-quality environments.
+- Real-time 3D Foundations: Learn world building, lighting, and camera skills, using them to tell compelling stories and create film-quality environments.
 CGS graduate, Marc, took this course and is now working as a Cinematic Lighting Artist for Guerrilla Games!

 Check out our virtual production student showreel to see the type of stunning scenes you could be adding to your portfolio!